envoyproxy/gateway/site/content/en/latest/api/extension_types.md

 StringMatch defines how to match any strings.
-TODO: zhaohuabing make this a shared type for all APIs
+This is a general purpose match condition that can be used by other EG APIs that need to match against a string.

 _Appears in:_
 - [CORS](#cors)